laurabenestan/Lobster-assigner/script-erratum.md

 In this case, we expected that regional assignment success, corrected for high-grading bias and performed on the same number of individuals that we sampled per location (which was at maximum 36 individuals), would be similar from the one observed using more individuals.

+1) Use THL method with 50% of the individuals
 To test this hypothesis and delineate the gradual effect of the number of samples on assignment success, we selected randomly from 20 to 100 samples from each region, ranked SNPs based on half of these samples (training set), and then calculated the assignment success on the hold-out set (THL method):`THL = 0.50`.

+2) Subsample individuals 10 times
 By subsampling, there is a possibility to create some sampling error (some individuals being sampled may be migrants or not).
 Then **we performed the subsampling 10 times**, which requires the argument:`iterations.subsample = 10`.

+3) Make subsamples of 20,36,50,100 indivioduals
 For 20 individuals subsampled, we included the argument `subsample = 20`:

 ```